Azure/azure-iot-sdks/java/device/doc/build_java_app_from_scratch.md

-# Getting started with Azure IoT client application using Java on Windows
+# How to write an Azure IoT client application from scratch with Java on Windows

-This document describes how to create a client application that uses the *Microsoft Azure IoT Device SDK for Java* to communicate with the Azure IoT Hubs service.
-It uses a garage door opener as the example device to implement and shows you how to create a Visual Studio project to build a client to run on Windows.
+This document describes how to create a client application that uses the *Microsoft Azure IoT device SDK for Java* to communicate with the Azure IoT Hubs service.
+It uses a garage door opener as the example device to implement and shows you how to create project to build a client to run on Windows.

 # Table of contents
 - [Installation](#installation)